Shukridozom/Event-Management-System/README.md

 # Event Management System

 The Event Management System is a web-based application that allows users to create, manage, and participate in events.
-This project was built using **ASP.NET Core** and provides a **RESTful APIs** for the frontend to interact with.
+This project was built using **ASP.NET Core** and provides **RESTful APIs** for the frontend to interact with.

 \
 Before users can create or book events, they have to register.
 The registration process collects necessary information such as name and email, and ensures the password is securely stored.